-- All tardies are processed through the office; the disposition of tardy cases will be handled according to the discipline policy of the Zachary Community School Board and Northwestern Middle School. - Any student tardy to HOMEROOM will be sent to the office for an admit slip. - Tardies after homeroom will be recorded on the Daily Attendance Report form. - After a student has 6 tardies, the student's tardy record is submitted to the Dean of Students for disciplinary action: - 6 tardies Friday School - 7 tardies 2 days Discipline Center
+- All tardies are processed through the office; the disposition of tardy cases will be handled according to the discipline policy of the Zachary Community School Board and Northwestern Middle School. - Any student tardy to HOMEROOM will be sent to the office for an admit slip. - Tardies after homeroom will be recorded on the Daily Attendance Report form. - After a student has 6 tardies, the student's tardy record is submitted to the Dean of Students for disciplinary action.